Health Policy Centre

 The research activities of the Health Policy Centre achieve high translation and improved health outcomes through active engagement with government policy makers and non-government organisations.

-The Centre applies a public health approach to prevent chronic diseases including cancer, heart disease and diabetes and has major ongoing programs of research specialising in food policy and obesity prevention, tobacco control and COVID-19.
+The Centre applies a public health approach to prevent chronic diseases including cancer, heart disease and diabetes and has major ongoing programs of research specialising in tobacco control and e-cigarettes, alcohol consumption and food policy and obesity prevention.

 Food Policy and Obesity Prevention